Series / Essay 12

 Documented Journeys: Case Studies of Transformation

-Publishing narratives of specific individuals' progression from skeptic to advocate creates a roadmap others can follow.
+Publishing narratives detailing an individual's progression from skeptic to advocate establishes a roadmap others can follow.

 Part VIII: Integration with the Series—The Practical Layer of the Mandate